Pilatus U-28 Draco: Mission equipment

+A Chilean Navy ship viewed from a U-28's EO/IR sensor.

 The equipment on board the aircraft varies heavily from one aircraft to the next, and over time.
 The equipment featured is secretive, sometimes Top Secret.

 Aircraft are modified to have EO/IR sensor turrets, a SIGINT suite to geo-locate and monitor enemy communications.
 Some aircraft may also have a Synthetic Aperture Radar.
-A secure communications suite allows the aircraft to relay the information it collects to forces on the ground, or to command centers, this includes 13 radios and the ability to broadcast full motion video from the EO/IR turrets in real-time.
-This includes Link 16 and Satcom.
+A secure communications suite allows the aircraft to relay the information it collects to forces on the ground, or to command centers, this includes 13 radios for UHF, VHF, Satcom and VoIP audio communications and the ability to broadcast full motion video from the EO/IR turrets in real-time over the L, S, C and Ka/Ku bands.
+Data can be communicated through Link 16, SADL (Situational Awareness Datalink), HPW (High Performance Waveform satcom), ANW2 (Adaptive Networking Wideband Waveform), MANET (mobile ad hoc network), MIRC (Microsoft Internet Relay Chat) and VORTEX (video oriented transceiver for exchange).
 Advanced navigation equipment is also featured, all aircraft appear to retain the weather radar found on the PC-12.
-Lastly the aircraft are equipped with survivability equipment, AN/AAR-47 Missile Approach Warning System sensors can be seen on the front wing route and on the tail, these warn the crew of incoming threats such as MANPADS.
+Lastly the aircraft are equipped with survivability equipment, AN/AAR-47 Missile Approach Warning System sensors can be seen on the front wing-root and on the tail, these warn the crew of incoming threats such as MANPADS.

-The view from a U-28's EO-IR sensor, looking at a ship.

-Electro-Optical and Infrared Imaging (EO/IR) sensor turrets are present, an AN/AAS-52 Multi-Spectral Targeting System is located in the tail of the aircraft and folds in and out of the fuselage, the same arrangement is found on the commercially available Pilatus PC-12M surveillance aircraft.
+Electro-Optical and Infrared Imaging (EO/IR) sensor turrets are present : a Multi-Spectral Targeting System is located in the tail of the aircraft, originaly an AN/AAS-52 MTS-A later upgraded to AN/DAS-1 MTS-B, it folds in and out of the fuselage, the same arrangement is found on the commercially available Pilatus PC-12M surveillance aircraft.
 The other EO/IR turret is an Wescam MX-15, it is not seen on all airframes but is mounted on the underbelly on the aircraft as part of a larger underbelly gondola.
 These are often the primary sensors, they allow the crew to find and surveil persons and things of interests (such as friendly or enemy forces).